tunaabop/cse110-sp21-group11/admin/team.md

 ### **Vivian Dang** ###
 [Github page](https://github.com/vtdangg)

-I'm a 3rd year majoring in Math-CS from Revelle College.
+I'm a 3rd year undergraduate student majoring in Math-CS at Revelle College.
 I am interested in software engineering and programming.
 Some of my hobbies and interests outside of school include working out and running, trying out new recipes to cook, reading, and watching sunsets.
 I also love sight seeing and exploring new places.